Residency Frequently Asked QuestionsHave a question you can't find here? No problem, just contact us.

 When can I begin to submit my RMRF?

-While you can submit your RMRF between April 7 and April 14, 2017.
+While you can submit your RMRF between April 15 and April 21, 2017 at 5pm PDT.
 It is recommended that you wait until after all the sites to which you have applied have completed the interview process.
 This way, you are sure that you will not be called in for an interview by a site after you have submitted your RMRF.
 Once you have submitted your ranking of sites it is considered as final.

 When is the submission deadline for my RMRF?